• NoodiMag Volume 6

 After last issue’s ponderings on pad Thai noodles, known in Thai as Kuai tiao (ก๋วยเตี๋ยว) and based on a noodle of Chinese origin transliterated as guotiao and also called shahe fen (“fen” being the Mandarin for noodles made of starches besides wheat), I began to really wonder in earnest about our terminology, its etymologies, what is being communicated by using one term over another, whether we could be using the Italian term “pasta” and the Mandarin term “mian” interchangeably, as they both mean “noodles made with wheat.”
 At the start of these particular ponderings, I was operating under the impression that all preparations of ground wheat, water, salt, and maybe egg formed into various shapes originated in China and were brought to Europe by Marco Polo in 1295.
 I found, though, that this is a myth created by advertisers in 1929 and resented by Italians.
 The story was first published in Macaroni Journal, the trade magazine of the National Pasta Association (formerly the National Macaroni Manufacturer’s Association), which went out of print in 1984 and the haphazard archival scans of which I have been reading and immensely enjoying.
 (Expect more on this window into a niche community at a later date.)

 Instead, the true origins of pasta, mian, and other similar foods are murky, ancient, and completely independent of one another.
 It appears that wherever wheat is grown, humans have ground its fruit, combined it with water, and shaped it into something delightful.
 The oldest known archaeological evidence of noodles was found in a 4,000 year old ceramic bowl excavated in Qinhai, China.
 References to pastas and noodles are found in surviving texts from Ancient Rome and Greece, including a Greek myth wherein the muse Thalia inspires Macareo to build an extruder and make pasta for poets.
 In the 9th Century AD, Arab-Spanish entertainers sang songs extolling the virtues and elegance of noodles.
 There are many more examples.
 I could very easily get lost in the sauce, so to speak, on the ancient tradition of loving pasta and noodles, and I will over time.
 The point I mean to make here today is that the communities around the Mediterranean Basin already had many, many variations on what we now call pasta by the time Marco Polo made his expeditions to China.
-What actually happened when Marco Polo ventured to China is this: he saw their noodles and he wrote in his travel log whatever the Medieval Italian equivalent is of, “Holy shit, they have lagane here, too!!!”
-At the time, “lagane” was a common term in Europe for everything that we might call pasta or noodles today.
-This comes from the Greek “laganon,” referring to strips of dough made of flour and water, and would become “lasagne.”
-“Macaroni” was also in use around this time, as well as a number of other terms in local languages and dialects.
-Later, in the Renaissance period, when it became more common to purchase dried pasta in the market than make it at home, it was all called “vermicelli.”
-In the 18th and 19th Centuries, which saw the unification of Italy, mass migration from Italy to the United States, and the dawn of mass manufacturing as never seen before, it all came to be known as “macaroni.”
-It is only very recently– as in only since the mid-20th Century– that “pasta” has become the common term for all of these culinary preparations.
-In Italy, the legal term is “paste alimentari,” while in the United States, our regulations around these products are largely from the early 20th Century, and so still refer to “macaroni products.”
-I’m still learning how and why all these language shifts happened, but the growing uniformity across some geography and not others has much to do with imperialism, nationalism, and globalization, and we will continue to dig into all of that.

 The Dessert: